pyinstxtractor/pyinstxtractor-go/README.md

 ## See also

 - [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor): The original tool developed in Python.
-- [pyinstxtractor-ng](https://github.com/pyinstxtractor/pyinstxtractor-ng): Same as pyinsxtractor but this one doesn't require Python to run and can extract all supported pyinstaller versions.
+- [pyinstxtractor-ng](https://github.com/pyinstxtractor/pyinstxtractor-ng): Same as pyinsxtractor but this doesn't require Python to run and can extract all supported pyinstaller versions.

 ## Compiling for Deskop